 Drug Resistance & Adherence

 When drug resistance occurs it may prevent your HIV treatments from working as well as they should, depending upon the level of resistance that develops.
-Drug resistance can be prevented, such as:
+Drug resistance can be prevented by adhering to your medication.

 The information on how to correctly take your treatments is written on the container your treatments come in, and upon the Consumer Medicine Information (CMI) leaflet that is also provided in the packaging that comes with your treatment.

 Whether you are on a twice-daily or once-daily HIV treatment regimen, you need to take your pills daily (around the same time every day) whilst aiming for at least 95% (or better) consistent (every-day) adherence, without skipping or missing doses.
 Some HIV treatments are more ‘forgiving’ in terms of missed doses, but aiming for at least 95% consistent adherence is the best way to guard against resistance occurring for all HIV treatments.

 Being 100% adherent is always the best safeguard against drug resistance, and may also improve the benefits against HIV.